What Is Digital Transformation?

 Creating Your Digital Transformation Project Plan

-There is no single formula for a digital transformation.
+There is no single formula for going digital.
 Your digital transformation plan will depend on each of the four pillars we discussed earlier and on which of the benefits above is your primary goal.
 However, certain broad steps form the basis for any strong digital transformation implementation plan:

 - Assess – Begin with an honest analysis of your current strengths and weaknesses.
 Look at where your company is already maximizing digital technologies, what makes your brand stand out in the market, and where you have room to grow.

 - Research – Knowing what’s out there and what your competitors are doing will keep you from reinventing the wheel as you develop your own companie's plan.
 This is an opportunity to make all kinds of transitions and do in-depth market research.
 Perhaps your target audience has changed with time, or the need for your product has changed.
 You should also look into what software already exists that is designed specifically for your industry.
 For this step, you can take advantage of research being done by research agencies, such as the digital transformation Gartner report and others like it.

 - Strategy – To develop your strategy, you’ll need to formulate clear goals.
 Then return to the digital transformation framework we discussed earlier.
 Create a strategy that takes the four pillars into account.
 Start figuring out how you’ll monetize the transition and what new revenue streams you’ll focus on.
 Don’t forget that you’ll need to allow for flexibility as you figure out what works for your organization.

 - Educate – For a serious company-wide transformation everyone in your company is a stakeholder.
 They need to understand why the process matters and then will need training on the new tools.
 Keep in mind that existing customers will be making the transition with you.
 You will have to make sure the new resources you provide are 100% intuitive and communicate that this process will improve the service they get.